Blackford Institute for Nutrition

 What can I call myself in South Africa?

-Under South African legislation, you may not use the following titles: Nutritionist, Student Nutritionist, Supplementary Nutritionist, Dietitian, or Supplementary Dietitian, unless you are registered with the Health Professions Council http://www.hpcsa.co.za/board_psychology_registration.php.
-We therefore recommend you style yourself a 'Nutritional Advisor' or a 'Nutritional Therapist'.
-You are legally allowed to practise, using these two titles.
+- Under South African legislation, you may not use the following titles: Nutritionist, Student Nutritionist, Supplementary Nutritionist, Dietitian, or Supplementary Dietitian, unless you are registered with the Health Professions Council http://www.hpcsa.co.za/board_psychology_registration.php.
+We therefore recommend you style yourself a 'Nutritional Advisor'.
+You are legally allowed to practise, using these this title.

 Professional bodies for learners in South Africa

-Have you got any other questions about becoming a nutritionist?
+Have you got any other questions about becoming a nutritional advisor?

-If you have any more questions about how to be a nutritionist, contact us - we'd love to hear from you.
-Phone us on the numbers below, or email us using the contact form here.
+- If you have any more questions about how to be a nutritional advisor, contact us - we'd love to hear from you.
+Phone us on the numbers below, or email us using the contact form here

 an advisor on